gabrielklein/SensorNode/README.md

 The leds will blink and you will see a new wireless access.

 Connect to this wireless access and type: http://192.168.0.1/ in your browser.

+# OTA updates

+You can support OTA updates (configure in Settings.h!)

+Deploying the SPIFFS part is faster.

+In platformio.ini add

+// upload_port=10.0.0.135

+// upload_flags = --port=8266 --auth=YourPassword

+With the IP of your module, port and password.